k-nuth/py-native/README.rst

     $ pip install --upgrade --index-url https://test.pypi.org/pypi/ bitprim-native

-If you want a fully optimized binary for a specific microarchitecture.:
+If you want a fully optimized binary for a specific microarchitecture, for example:

 .. code-block:: bash